GhostKellz/gfuel/README.md

 ## 🏡 Purpose & Vision

-Zwallet rethinks what a crypto wallet can be:
+GFuel rethinks what a crypto wallet can be:

 * Native integration with your system and CLI tools
 * Hardware-backed, passkey-like key storage